zibo-zhang-9/Deep-Learning-for-Vehicle-Control-End-to-End-Autonomous-Driving/README.md

 # System Architecture

-The pipeline consists of the following stages:
+The overall workflow of the system can be summarized as:

 Dataset → Preprocessing → Neural Network → Training → Evaluation → Simulation

-Illustration:
+---

+# Model Design

+A **Multi-Layer Perceptron (MLP)** is used as the core model.

+At the core of the system, the model learns a direct mapping:

 Vehicle State + Reference Trajectory
 ↓
 Neural Network (MLP)
 ↓
 Control Commands (steering, acceleration)
 ↓
 Simulation Environment

----

-# Model Design

-A **Multi-Layer Perceptron (MLP)** is used as the core model.

 The model is implemented as a fully connected neural network (MLP) with ReLU activations to capture nonlinear relationships between inputs and outputs.
 It produces continuous-valued control commands, making it suitable for regression-based control tasks.